tbrown0139/api-ai.github.io/_posts/2015-07-10-CustomerService.md

 By leveraging the api.ai platform, we can help companies automate their customer service through human-like conversations that understand natural language.
 This technology understands a customer’s problem and is capable of answering questions as well as resolving issues in real time.
 Therefore, customer service representatives can focus on more complex problems and other value-adding activities.

 Of course, this technology can be deployed across all of your digital channels including text, voice, web, mobile and 3rd party API integrations.
 Multi-channel support empowers customers to seamlessly receive consistent service regardless of the platform.
 But it doesn’t stop there!
-Check out Forbes’ article on how api.ai integrated with Twilio, adds all new insight to communication: http://onforb.es/1K8reff
+Check out Forbes’ article on how api.ai integrated with Twilio, adds all new insight to communication [here](http://onforb.es/1K8reff).